ThinkMarkets Review: Pros & Cons | Updated for 2026

 Is ThinkMarkets safe?

-It is possible to drop all your worries because we believe that ThinkMarkets is totally safe to use.
-It's in compliance with all the rules of the Japanese Financial Services Agency (JFSA) with license no. 0250, the Cyprus Securities and Exchange Commission (CySEC) with license no. 215/13, the Financial Conduct Authority (FCA 629628) in the UK, the Australian Securities and Investments Commission (ASIC 424700), the Financial Sector Conduct Authority (FSCA) in South Africa and the Financial Services Authority (FSA SD060) Seychelles.
+It is possible to drop all your worries since we believe that ThinkMarkets is totally safe to use.
+It is in compliance with the rules of the Japanese Financial Services Agency (JFSA) with license no. 0250, the Cyprus Securities and Exchange Commission (CySEC) with license no. 215/13, the Financial Conduct Authority (FCA 629628) in the UK, the Australian Securities and Investments Commission (ASIC 424700), the Financial Sector Conduct Authority (FSCA) in South Africa and the Financial Services Authority (FSA SD060) Seychelles.
 TF Global Markets (UK) Limited is authorised and regulated by the Financial Conduct Authority, FRN 629628.
 TF GLobal Markets (Aust) Limited is the holder of Australian Financial Services Licence number 424700.
 TF GLobal Markets (South Africa) (Pty) Ltd is an authorised financial services provider (FSP No 49835).
 TF Global Markets Int Limited is authorised and regulated by the Financial Services Authority, Firm Reference Number SD060 Seychelles .

-Even so, ThinkMarkets does not provide assured stop-loss protection.
+Nevertheless, ThinkMarkets doesn't provide assured stop-loss protection.

 Why does ThinkMarkets ask for my passport?